-This programme is an innovative way to equip your cohort of Managers (from Team Leader to Service Manager level) with a thorough but concise overview of the knowledge, and skills needed as a foundation for the role.
-It concentrates on six fundamental principles which form the foundation for good management practice in Local Government.
-The programme reflects the challenges organisations have faced because of COVID-19 and the implications for those managing others, often with significant home working.
-This new context for managing will run through all of the content with opportunities to discuss experiences and lessons already learnt.
+This programme is an innovative way to equip your cohort of managers with the knowledge and skills needed for their role.
+It concentrates on six fundamental principles for good management practice in local government.
+The programme incorporates the challenges organisations have faced due to the pandemic and how this new context for managing affects managers, in particular.

-The programme consists of 6 x 2 ½ hour, interactive online modules (2 modules per day) spread over a month.
-Each module provides input on the key principles and useful models and principles as well as opportunities to reflect, self assess and work together.
+The programme consists of three day-long sessions, spread over a month.
+Each module provides input on the key principles and useful models and principles as well as opportunities to reflect, self-assess and work together.

 Successful completion of all aspects of the programme will be certificated and is CPD accredited.

 DAY 1: Understanding the role & an ability to choose style and approach

 5 October 2022: 10:00-16:00 (1-hour lunch break included)

 This session focuses on clarifying a manager’s role and responsibilities as well as the implications of COVID-19 on style and approach to work — particularly in relation to home and agile working.
 Topics include:

 - Balancing the requirements of being a manager and other demands

 DAY 2: Motivate through your behaviour & organise yourself and your team

 19 October 2022: 10:00-16:00 (1-hour lunch break included)